 Ensure you keep them clean to prevent any infection occurring.
 Try not to burst them as this increases the chance of infection.
 Within a week they should heal naturally, if you have any concerns seek medical advice.

-Fore more info on the treatment of sports injuries: NHS website
+You can find more infomation on the treatment of sports injuries on the NHS website

-If you’ve had any badminton injuries leave a comment below.
+If you’ve had any badminton injuries let me know on Facebook.